 Making sure all of your gas appliances are in good working order is essential to keeping your employees safe at work.
 Keep all diesel, petrol, based appliances and other gas equipment regularly serviced by a registered professional.

 Keeping a carbon monoxide detector is also considered best practice in health and safety.
 This is because it guards against harmful chemicals for your employees.
+It may also be worth ensuring that most of your staff are trained in first aid and know what to do in an emergency situation.
+There are many different first aid courses available, like Ottawa’s cpr training program, for example, which may prove to be lifesaving.

 What to do if you suspect a gas leak or damage